jkeresman01/IPTracer/README.md

-## IPTracer
+## IPTracker

-IPTracer is a simple CLI application build with COBRA.
+IPTracker is a simple CLI application build with COBRA.

 It enables you to trace any IP address.